21 of the Best Fall-Blooming Clematis Varieties

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

 When many people think of clematis, they picture spring-blooming beauties that fade as summer progresses.
-But some species and cultivars are just hitting their stride when autumn arrives.
+But some species and cultivars are just hitting their stride when autumn rolls around.

 In this guide, we’re going to cover some of the prettiest, most impressive options that put on one heck of a fall display.
-Here’s a sneak peak of all that lies ahead:
+Here’s a look at our list:

 Just a quick note before we dive in: